vippsas/vipps-partner-api/README.md

 **IMPORTANT!**

-This is the very first version.
+This is the very first version, and `v0` means version zero, and that it is not the final release version.

-It will be available in a few days, and will require partner keys.
+This will be available in a few days, and will require partner keys.
 See the
 [API guide](vipps-partner-api.md).